nefelim/CardChecker/README.md

 sudo ./CardCheckerCli /dev/sdb
 ```

-(!) **All datas on this drive will be corrupted!!!
-Don't use this program, if you are unsure of your knowledge**
+:warning::warning::warning: **All datas on this drive will be corrupted!!!
+Don't use this program, if you are unsure of your knowledges**:warning::warning::warning:
 + After long time, if all ok, you can see text:
 ```
 Checking of blocks completed